 If you're connecting fibre cable to digital consoles and remote stage boxes - it either works or it doesn't.
 There are rules that govern how the communications takes place and over what sort of cable the signals are transmitted.
 If the 48v is not present for a phantom powered microphone it will not work.
 Buzz and hum loops can occur when signal earths from different power systems mix.
 These are all academic things - yes I agree and the information related to these aspects of sound is best conveyed in an academic way.

-However most of the time sound is about mixing, microphone placement, eq, compression, effects like reverb or delay, desk routing and configuration setup is a personal preference.
+However most of the time sound is about mixing, microphone placement, eq, compression, effects like reverb or delay.
 There are a multitude of other creative based decisions made and some that quite often seem counter intuitive academically.

 The decisions that drive all of these things is creative.